Ultra-thin and flexible: New solar panels developed in St. Petersburg

 They will reduce the cost of solar cells by reusing the substrate

-Ultra-thin flexible solar batteries have been created at the St. Petersburg National Research Academic University named after J. I. Alferov (Alferov University).
+Ultra-thin flexible solar panels have been created at the St. Petersburg National Research Academic University named after J. I. Alferov (Alferov University).
 This was reported by the press service of the NTI competence center "Photonics".

 The thickness of the batteries is several microns.
 The development reduces the cost of solar cells.